fulcrumproject/agent-lib-go/README.md

 ### Jobs

 Jobs represent actions that need to be performed on services.
-The library supports the following job actions:
+Job actions are identified by string values.
+Common job actions include:

-- `JobActionServiceCreate`: Create a new service
+- `"create"`: Create a new service
-- `JobActionServiceStart`: Start an existing service
+- `"start"`: Start an existing service
-- `JobActionServiceStop`: Stop a running service
+- `"stop"`: Stop a running service
-- `JobActionServiceUpdate`: Update service configuration
+- `"update"`: Update service configuration
-- `JobActionServiceDelete`: Delete a service
+- `"delete"`: Delete a service

 ### Services